-Cambridge O Level Language qualifications are accepted by universities and employers as proof of knowledge and understanding of a language.
-Successful candidates gain lifelong skills including:
+Cambridge O Level First Language Urdu is recognised by universities and employers throughout the world as proof of linguistic knowledge and understanding.
+Successful Cambridge O Level First Language Urdu candidates gain lifelong skills, including:

-- the ability to communicate clearly, accurately and effectively in writing - the ability to use a wide range of vocabulary, and correct grammar, spelling and punctuation - a personal style and an awareness of the audience being addressed.
+- the ability to communicate clearly, accurately and effectively in writing - the ability to use a wide range of vocabulary, correct grammar, spelling and punctuation - a personal style and an awareness of the audience being addressed - the opportunity to read, interpret, evaluate and respond to a range of literature in Urdu.